iam-py-test/iam-py-test/README.md

 My personal uBlock Origin filters are at https://github.com/iam-py-test/my_filters_001 <br/>
 I also help maintain [Actually Legitimate URL Shortener Tool](https://github.com/DandelionSprout/adfilt/discussions/163). <br>
 Pronouns: He/Him<br>
 You can contact me as iam-py-test on GitHub and GitLab.
-I have [more contact methods listed on my website](https://iam-py-test.github.io/about.html).
+I have [more contact methods listed on my website](https://iam-py-test.github.io/about.html).<br>
+**Many of my projects are not actively maintained, always check the date of the last commit and verify the code still works**

 #### Projects
 <details>